czarek7711/hoot/README.md

 # README #

-Japanese letters won't show up properly here because of utf-8 encoding.
+### Japanese letters won't show up properly here because of utf-8 encoding.
 They'll work fine in Notepad++ though.

-### Only edit files that contain japanese letters directly from your hard drive (using Notepad++ for example)!! ###
+### Only edit files that contain japanese letters directly from your hard drive (using Notepad++ for example).

 ## Games List ##